-- Try taking a warm shower or bath before bedtime.
+- Take a warm shower or bath before bedtime.

 - Use extra pillows for support while sleeping.
-Lying on your side, place a pillow under your head, abdomen, behind your back and between your knees to prevent muscle strain and help you get the rest you need.
+Lying on your side, place a pillow under your abdomen, behind your back, and between your knees to prevent muscle strain and help you get the rest you need.

 Pregnancy Heartburn or Indigestion

 Heartburn is a burning feeling that starts in the stomach and seems to rise up to the throat.
 During pregnancy, changing hormone levels slow down your digestive system, weaken the stomach sphincter, and your uterus can crowd your stomach, pushing stomach acids upward.

 - Eat several small meals each day instead of three large meals.